ibm-cloud-docs/Cloudant/local/troubleshoot.md

 less than 1000, remedy the immediate situation by disposing of unneeded and orphaned files.
-Additionally, the file system might be configured incorrectly, in which case running the following command can help:
+Additionally, the file system might be configured incorrectly, in which case, running the following command can help:

 ``` sh
 sudo tune2fs -m 0 <partition>